yfndev/ybudget/security/ThreatModel.md

 This analysis focuses on what I can control at the application level.
 I'm explicitly not covering:

-- **Physical security:** Data center security is handled by cloud providers
+- **Physical security:** As data center security is handled by cloud providers
 - **Cloud provider internals:** I trust Convex, Vercel, and Stripe to secure their infrastructure
 - **End-user devices:** I can't control if someone's laptop has malware or their browser is outdated
 - **Network infrastructure:** ISP security, routing, and network-level DDoS are outside my control